|Not only is there no God, but try getting a plumber at weekends.|

 Chappell, Jonathan, ‘Rethinking the Historical Fall in the Light of Evolution: F.R.
 Tennant and After’, Science and Christian Belief, (forthcoming)

-It must be stressed that RS is definitely not on any University ‘soft subject’ list.
-In fact, the syllabus chosen offers an especially challenging and stimulating course in Philosophy and Ethics that is perhaps the ideal subject to combine with A Levels in both arts and sciences.
-The depth and variety of essential skills and understanding that an A Level in RS provides is an impressive and winning combination for anyone preparing to take an active part in the modern world- and to this end is directly relevant to a wide range of potential career paths.
+The AQA RS syllabus offers the most gob-smacking course in philosophy (east and west) that can possibly be squeezed into the time available, and in this it is perhaps the ideal subject to combine with A levels in both arts and sciences.
+The depth and variety of essential skills and understanding that an A level in RS provides is an impressive and winning combination for anyone preparing to take an active part in the modern world.
+The results are encouraging, too, with 75% at A grade over the past five years.